 1981 Second group of six flats at Resthaven officially opened on 28 March.

 1982 Wyndham Maternity Hospital leased from Southland Hospital Board and converted for use as old people's home.

 1984 IHC Hostel Kindhaven purchased.
 Name changed to Presbyterian Support Services Southland.

-1986 Victoria Memorial Home reopened at Ruru Street in reconstructed Kindhaven Hostel.
-Second storey addition to office building opened.
+1986 Victoria Memorial Home reopened on Ruru Street in reconstructed Kindhaven Hostel.
+Second-storey addition to office building opened.
 First full-time Homes Chaplain appointed.

 1989 Wakatipu Home, Frankton, officially opened on 1 December.
 Sutherland Home closed.

 1990 Wyndham Home purchased from Southland Area Health Board and completely renovated and modernized.
 Iona Wing converted to a secure dementia area.